 Cassandra was originally developed at Facebook for their inbox search feature.
 Facebook open-sourced it in 2008, and Cassandra became part of the Apache Incubator in 2009.
 Since early 2010, it has been a top-level Apache project.
 It’s currently a key part of the Apache Software Foundation and can be used by anyone wanting to benefit from it.

-Cassandra stands out among database systems and offers some advantages that other systems cannot.
+Cassandra stands out among database systems and offers some advantages over other systems.
 Its ability to handle high volumes makes it particularly beneficial for major corporations.
 As a result, it’s currently being used by many large businesses including Apple, Facebook, Instagram, Uber, Spotify, Twitter, Cisco, Rackspace, eBay, and Netflix.

 What is a NoSQL Database?

 That said, there are pros and cons of using this type of database.
 While NoSQL databases offer many benefits, they also have drawbacks.
-Generally, they only support simply query language, are just “eventually consistent,” and don’t support transactions.
+Generally, NoSQL databases:

 Nevertheless, they are effective with huge amounts of data and offer easy, horizontal scaling, making this type of system a good fit for many large businesses.
-Apache Cassandra, Apache HBase, and MongoDB are some of the most popular and effective NoSQL databases.
+Some ofthe most popular and effective NoSQL databases include:

 Cassandra is one of the most efficient and widely-used NoSQL databases.
 One of the key benefits of this system is that it offers highly-available service and no single point of failure.
 This is key for businesses that can afford to have their system go down or to lose data.
 With no single point of failure, it offers truly consistent access and availability.